CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 We introduce the statistics and settings of the experimental datasets in Table \ref{tab:statistic} and Table \ref{tab:da2}.

 \textit{\textbf{Environment Configuration and Hyper-parameter Setting:}}

 The model hyper-parameters are optimized via grid search on all the experimental datasets, and the best models are selected by early stopping based on the AUC score on the validation set.
-Hyper-parameter ranges of the model for grid search are the following: learning rate in $\{5 \times 10^{-4}, 1 \times 10^{-4}, 5 \times 10^{-3}, 1 \times 10^{-3}, 5 \times 10^{-2}, 1 \times 10^{-2}\}$, the mini-batch size settings are searched from range $\{256, 512, 1024, 2048, 4096, 8192\}$.
+Hyper-parameter ranges of the model for grid search are the following: learning rate in $\{5 \times 10^{-4}, 1 \times 10^{-4}, 5 \times 10^{-3}, 1 \times 10^{-3}, 5 \times 10^{-2}, 1 \times 10^{-2}\}$, the batch size settings are searched from range $\{256, 512, 1024, 2048, 4096, 8192\}$ for the link prediction task due to large-scale property, and the batch size of the node classification task is set to 512.
 All weighting matrices are initialized by Xavier initialization for all models.
 For all dynamic graphs (Dyrep, JODIE, TGN, DDGCL, SelfRGNN, \model), the memory states are all initialized with zero.
 Note that we run all the experiments \textit{five} times with different random seeds and report the average results with standard deviation to prevent extreme cases.
-All experiments are conducted on the Centos7.0 system equipped with NVIDIA A100 (80G) GPUs.
+All experiments are conducted on NVIDIA A100 (80G) GPUs.